KevinAndrewHudnall/From-Distance-to-Nearness/data/README.md

 ---

-### `Scale_Matrix_25_Iter.mat`

-Contains the scale matrix `S` reconstructed from the same 25-iteration realization.

-Each column of `S` represents a complete recursive lineage path through the realized system, while rows correspond to recursive depth.

-The matrix records the accumulated scale along each complete lineage history.

-`S` is retained because it provides an explicit ancestry-resolved representation of the realization and is useful for compatibility with earlier analyses of the bRIFS.

-The final multifractal-spectrum calculation in the manuscript, however, is performed directly from `Leaves` rather than from `S`.

 ## Reproducing the manuscript figures

 From the repository root, add the code directory to the MATLAB path and load the saved lineage data: